Overview

 1879 February – Tycoon Japanese Troupe in Hong Kong – Tora Kitchie on wire, Eva Kitchie, little girl doing gymnastics and balancing and May Kitchie bending and contortion

-1879 May-July – “Gingero’s great Tycoon troupe of Japanese” tour Leamington Spa, Bradford, Fleetwood, Myers’ American Circus in Leicester and Wolverhampton – five in number.
+1879 May-July – “Gingero’s great Tycoon troupe of Japanese” tour Leamington Spa, Bradford, Fleetwood, Myers’ American Circus in Leicester, Birmingham and Wolverhampton – five in number.

 1879 August-November – touring France